Gabrielc1925/Gabrielc1925.github.io/_projects/gh_pages_site.md

 I had used Ansible previously about a year ago, but needed a refresher on how to write playbooks.
 I ended up learning much more than I initially expected I needed to learn, as I was using Ansible locally previously rather than interacting with a cloud provider through third-party modules.

 One major problem for me was that I misunderstood how Ansible interacted with file creation and naming.
 I was copying parts of a git repo to the project, and then moving certain files from the local repo to where they needed to live long-term.
 I was referencing files that did not exist, so they were not getting copied to where they should belong - and then the site was not behaving as expected.
-I eventually figured out how to use Packer's debug mode to keep the created AMI open so that I could SSH into it andfigure out where the files were.
+I eventually figured out how to use Packer's debug mode to keep the created AMI open so that I could SSH into it and figure out where the files were.
 This allowed me to correct the name I was referencing, and get everything working properly.

 ---